averyhome/XXHeardScale/README.md

 ## License

-PSPromise is available under the MIT license.
+XXHeardScale is available under the MIT license.
 See the LICENSE file for more info.